Passwordless Connections Best Practices

 Users might want to authenticate using different passwordless factors during their lifetime.
 For example, they could initially sign up with an SMS, and later start authenticating with an email.
 You can achieve that by enabling them to link their different profiles using account linking.

-/passwordless/start endpoint has a rate limit of 50 requests per hour per IP.
+/passwordless/start endpoint has a rate limit of 50 requests per hour per IP address.
 If you call the API from the server-side, your backend's IP may easily hit these rate limits.
-To address this issue read more here about rate limiting in passwordless endpoints.
+To learn how to address this issue, read the Rate Limiting in Passwordless Endpoints section of Using Passwordless APIs.